Welcome to Our Blog on the Camino Portuguese

 Wishing to escape the crowds, and see some of everyday Porto, we decided to wander without looking at the map or setting a destination.
 We made our way through many small, winding, cobblestone streets, and eventually found ourselves outside the Camara Municipal do Porto.
 The striking town hall buildings were constructed in the 1920's, and resembled the huge communal palaces of northern Europe.
 The whole structure was dominated by a large clock tower.

 As it was approaching noon, and we were feeling a bit peckish, we went in search of food.
-We decided to try something different, and impulsively decided to try bolhinos de bacalhau and locally produced white port.
-I knew 'bacalhau' meant cod, but Sean asked if these mysterious deep fried balls contained meat, and was told no. They didn't, but as I suspected (since often in Europe fish are not considered a meat and offered with vegetarian meals), they turned out to be cod and cheese balls.
+We decided to try something different and impulsively decided to try bolhinos de bacalhau and locally produced white port.
+I knew 'bacalhau' meant cod, but Sean asked if these mysterious deep-fried balls contained meat, and was told no. They didn't, but as I suspected (since often in Europe fish are not considered meat and are offered with vegetarian meals), they turned out to be cod and cheese balls.
 Since I don't eat fish either, Sean enjoyed both of them, and I happily enjoyed the port and consumed a small bowl of delicious gelato instead.

 After visiting the museum we headed back to our room to catch up on some blogging and paperwork for our upcoming hike across Canada - called Come Walk With Us.
 On the way we stopped in the vintage bar for a pint, and to take a break from the crowds and heat.